B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 Day 9 ** Oct.
 28 | Naha | (B)

 Full day at leisure.
 “Shop till you drop; eat till you overflow!”
 Enjoy this free day opportunity to shop around the city and eat whatever looks interesting.

-After breakfast, enjoy your last minutes shopping in Naha.
-We will transfer to the airport for our return flight to Honolulu via Taiwan in the afternoon.
+After breakfast, we will transfer to the airport for our return flight to Honolulu via Taiwan.
 This will end our fantastic trip to Okinawa.